hackerbirds/fetch/README.md

 # Fetch

-Fetch is an app launcher for macOS.
-It is designed to be extremely quick to use and be as little in the way as possible: it has responsive keyboard navigation, and no perceptible latency when loading or searching an app.
-Switch between apps without thinking about it.
+Fetch is an opinionated app launcher for macOS.
+Launch or switch between apps without thinking about it.
+It is designed to be extremely quick, and as little in the way as possible.

-It is still a work in progress, though most functionality is implemented.
-We aim to support Windows and Linux in the future, and you can view our progress in the [roadmap](https://github.com/users/hackerbirds/projects/3).
-The current plan is to reach a stable 1.0 release, after which Fetch will be considered complete and will not receive any new features (besides bug fixes).

 ## Features

-- **Fast**: Fetch launches instantly.
-Searches happen instantly.
+- **Fast**: Launch, Search, Enter, without having to worry about latency.
+Fetch is so fast you won't feel the slightest amount of lag.
-- **Minimalistic**: it does one thing and does it really well.
+- **Minimalistic**: Fetch does one thing and does it well: search and launch apps.
+No bloated features that get in your way.
-- **Deterministic**: no unexpected behavior.
-The search algorithm learns from your past usage.
-Gone are the days of Spotlight failing on you.
-- **Optimized for keyboard navigation**: You don't need to use your trackpad to switch between apps.
+- **Optimized for keyboard navigation**: No need to move your hands off the keyboard.
+You can navigate Fetch easily without using the trackpad--that's too slow!.

 ## Easy as 1, 2, 3